 Your new self-awareness is giving you the gift and opportunity to send love to yourself first.
 And when you forgive yourself, your choice of how you’re going to behave and act is becoming a no-brainer.

 But, you also get the opportunity to see this new situation in a new light through forgiveness.

-By sending love to whoever is the familiar character in your situation that used to triggered you.
-Your mom, dad, sister, brother, relative, co-worker or a stranger, and the outcome of the situation is turning into something completely new when you send love and forgive instead of acting with fear and anger.
+By sending love to whoever is the familiar character in your situation that used to trigger you.
+Your mom, dad, sister, brother, relative, co-worker or stranger, and the outcome of the situation is turning into something completely new when you send love and forgive instead of acting with fear and anger.

 If you feel forgiveness and can see the situation in a new light, that’s how you know you have grown.

 You have surrendered.
 You’re ready for new personal growth goals.